There have obviously been many, many, many Vampire films and television series over the decades.

 Throughout the series Kain wavers between an anti hero and an outright villain, but he always remains convinced that he is doing the right thing.

 Why It Would Be Great?

 The Legacy of Kain is easily one of the greatest video game series ever made.
-Its effects storyline and voice acting is still some of the best there has ever been in the medium.

 On tv I think it would stand out somewhat more.
 We don’t see that many Vampire television series or films that take place in a mythical fantasy land like Nosgoth.
 They usually take place in modern day or in Gothic surroundings.

 Also Kain and Razziel are very unusual leading Vampire characters.
 They are truly monstrous in appearance.
 (Razziel is missing the lower half of his jaw!)
 Most good guy Vampires are portrayed as sexy like Spike, Angel, Vampirella etc for obvious reasons.